BDC Hamburger Icon

 It’s a good idea to generate an AP trial balance monthly or quarterly.
 Running the report too soon could lead to inaccurate financial accounting information.

 The open reconciliation report shows all accounting activity concerning payment vouchers over a specific period.
-This report helps you determine whether your business makes accurate and timely payments to its vendors.
+The report helps you determine whether your business makes accurate and timely payments to its vendors.

 You can use the open reconciliation report to check for unpaid liabilities.
-This report will also show whether you’re sending payments to the correct vendor.
+The report will also show whether you’re sending payments to the correct vendor.

 Inaccurate reporting and missed payments can cause differences in the ledger.
-Account reconciliation can also help you spot any issues with fraud.
+Business bank account reconciliation can help you identify discrepancies and spot any issues with fraud.

 Payment history report

 A payment history report details payments you’ve made over a specific period.
-This report can help you see how much you’ve paid a particular vendor.
-It can also help with budgeting because you can see how much you’ve spent in a certain category.
+The report can help you see how much you’ve paid a particular vendor.
+It can also help with budget planning, because you can see how much you’ve spent in a certain category.

 Recurring invoice report

-Every company has monthly recurring bills, such as rent, insurance payments or software subscriptions.
+Every company has monthly recurring bills, such as rent, insurance payments, or software subscriptions.
 A recurring invoice report helps ensure these bills are paid on time and makes forecasting spending easier.
-This report can also make it easier for the AP department to flag any unusually high or low bills.
+The report can also help the AP department flag any unusually high or low bills.

 Discount report

 Many vendors offer an early payment discount to companies that pay invoices in full before the due date.
 A discount report can help your business take advantage of early payment discounts.
-It’ll show you the early payment discounts you’re currently receiving from vendors and identify opportunities to save that you’ve previously overlooked.
+It will show you the early payment discounts you’re currently receiving from vendors and identify opportunities to save you may have previously overlooked.

 Credit memo report